randymxd07/TanStack_Vue_Query/README.md

 - Allows flexible configuration of query options such as refresh intervals and data caching.

-- Integrates well with Vuex for advanced application state management.
+- Integrates well with Vuex and Pinia for advanced application state management.

 ## Installation and Initialization